RyanSierra06/Purdue-Geoguessr/README.md

 # Purdue-Geoguessr

-This program runs on a local host and you musty get your own google maps API key in order to run this program.
-In order to get the API key please use the following instructions.
+This program runs on a local host, in an IDE of your choice (I used WebStorm), and you must get your own google maps API key in order to run this program.
+In order to get a Google Maps API key please use the following instructions.

 Step 1:
 Go to this link: https://mapsplatform.google.com and press "get started" on the top right of the screen